-The economy may not be affected by a hazardous materials spill, unless the spill's effects are broad enough to close down significant portions of business or industrial areas.
-Also, the delivery of services into the area will be postponed until the area can be decontaminated.
-All regulatory and contractual obligations will continue as normal.
+The economy may not be affected by a hazardous materials spill unless the spill's effects are broad enough to close down a significant portion of the business or industrial areas.
+Also, the delivery of services to the site will be postponed until the area can be decontaminated.
+All regulatory and contractual obligations will continue as usual.

-Property, Facilities and Infrastructure
+Property, Facilities, and Infrastructure

-All property, facilities, and infrastructure will be brought to a new normal, as close to pre-disaster order, as soon as the decontamination process and any additional required inspections or public safety requirement are completed.
+All property, facilities and infrastructure will be brought to a new normal, as close to pre-disaster order as soon as the decontamination process and any additional required inspections or public safety requirements are completed.